ronistone/vanet-bft/blockchain-vanet/README.md

 ├── blockchain.py           # Defines the Blockchain and Block classes
 ├── consensus.py            # Implements the voting and scoring consensus logic ├── block_consensus.py      # Implements fault-tolerant consensus for multiple blockchains
-├── main.py                 # Driver code to simulate VANET consensus with one Byzantine blockchain └── README.md               # Project overview and usage instructions
+├── test.py                 # Test code to simulate VANET consensus with one Byzantine blockchain └── README.md               # Project overview and usage instructions
 ```